MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-power-bi-report.md

    :::image type="content" source="media/tutorial-power-bi-report/new-relationship-window-new-relationship.png" alt-text="Screenshot of the New relationship window, highlighting the + New relationship button." border="false":::

-1. In the **New relationship window**, use the following steps to create the relationship:
+1. In the **New relationship window**, complete the following steps to create the relationship:

     1. In the **From table** dropdown, select the `dimension_city` table.